-Chicken parma (parmigiana) is the most classic Aussie pub food, you will find it either served on a burger or with a plate of chips.
-The parma is a crispy chicken fillet that is smothered in marianna sauce and topped with cheese that is then melted.
+Chicken parma is a classic Aussie pub food.
+Yyou will find it either served on a burger or with a plate of chips.
+The parma is a crispy chicken fillet that is smothered in marinara sauce and topped with cheese that is then melted.
 It is what every Aussie will turn to when in doubt of what to order.

 You might find a strange additional to your burger in Australia.
-It common place for a couple of slices of beetroot to be added.
-Now it might sound weird to first timers however, it is a beloved burger ingredient and you will find it adds flavours you never knew were needed.
+It common place for a slice of beetroot to be added to the top of your burger.
+It might sound weird to first timers, but it is a beloved burger topping for Australians and you will find it adds flavours you never knew was needed.

 A true favourite at every Aussie birthday party under 10 (maybe 20) is fairy bread.
 You make fairy bread by buttering some white bread and pouring hundreds and thousands on it then cutting into small triangles or squares.
 Now that may sound odd, but it is truly a delicacy.

 If you mention fairy bread to any Aussie adult you will see memories of childhood and happiness floating past their eyes.